databricks-academy/large-language-models/README.md

     <img width="500" alt="single_node" src="https://files.training.databricks.com/images/llm/single_node.png">

-2. This courseware has been tested on [Databricks Runtime 13.1 for Machine Learning]([url](https://docs.databricks.com/release-notes/runtime/13.1ml.html)).
-If you do not have access to a 13.1 ML Runtime cluster, you will need to install many additional libraries (as the ML Runtime pre-installs many commonly used machine learning packages), and this courseware is not guaranteed to run.
+2. This courseware has been tested on [Databricks Runtime 13.3 LTS for Machine Learning]([url](https://docs.databricks.com/en/release-notes/runtime/13.3lts-ml.html)).
+If you do not have access to a 13.3 LTS ML Runtime cluster, you will need to install many additional libraries (as the ML Runtime pre-installs many commonly used machine learning packages), and this courseware is not guaranteed to run.

     <img width="400" alt="cluster" src="https://files.training.databricks.com/images/llm/cluster.png">